dbrian56/dyn-python/docs/quickstart.rst

 If you have not already, :ref:`Install <install>` the Dyn module before proceeding further.

-It is also important to understand that this library handles interacting with both Traffic Management (TM) and Message Management (MM) services.
-For both TM and MM, you will need to create Session objects to handle API interactions, processing API responses, and creating the various objects described in the :ref:`TM <dyn-tm>` and :ref:`MM <dyn-mm>` API documentation sections.
+It is also important to understand that this library works with both Traffic Management (TM) and Message Management (MM) services.
+For both TM and MM, you will need to create Session objects to manage API interactions, processing API responses, and creating the various objects described in the :ref:`TM <dyn-tm>` and :ref:`MM <dyn-mm>` API documentation sections.

-Here are some simple examples to get you started.
+Below are some simple examples of session objects to get you started.

 Authentication
 --------------
+Managed DNS

 API sessions will need to be created each time you use either of these libraries.
 These session objects internally manage interaction with the API.